ibm-cloud-docs/Cloudant/guides/disaster-recovery-and-backup.md

 {{site.data.keyword.cloudant_short_notm}} provides a number of tools and features that address general requirements:

-1. Data redundancy within a single region, also known as [In-Region Automatic Data Redundancy](#in-region-automatic-data-redundancy).
+1. Data redundancy within a single region, also known as [In-region automatic data redundancy](#in-region-automatic-data-redundancy).
-2. Cross-region data redundancy and failover, also known as [Cross-Region Redundancy for Disaster Recovery](#cross-region-redundancy-for-disaster-recovery).
+2. Cross-region data redundancy and failover, also known as [Cross-region redundancy for disaster recovery](#cross-region-redundancy-for-disaster-recovery).
-3. Point in time snapshot backup for point-in-time restore, by using 'traditional' [Database Backup and Recovery](#database-backup-and-recovery).
+3. Point in time snapshot backup for point-in-time restore, by using 'traditional' [Database backup and recovery](#database-backup-and-recovery).

-## In-Region Automatic Data Redundancy
+## In-region automatic data redundancy
 {: #in-region-automatic-data-redundancy}

 Within a single {{site.data.keyword.cloudant_short_notm}} account,